 When it comes to movies, sometimes you might be looking for something a little different.
 When you are, you may seek out an independent film — one that wanders off the beaten path.
 Many enjoy these unconventional theaters because they spur discussion, stimulate your thoughts and encourage you to consider matters that might not surface otherwise.
 They are also frequent homes to many foreign films – some of which gain such popularity, they enter main-stream theaters nationwide or go on to become award-winning films.

-If you enjoy such entertainment, you’ll want to get to know these movie theaters in the Philadelphia area.
+If you enjoy such entertainment, you’ll want to get to know these five independent movie theaters in Philadelphia.

 1. Ambler TheaterStep back into the past at Ambler Theater, which opened in 1928.
 You’ll be ensconced in ornate Spanish Colonial architecture of a bygone era, including spacious lobbies, plenty of marble and old-time movie posters.
 Visitors say they luxuriate in comfortable seats with plenty of leg room and enjoy the out of the ordinary snack offerings, such as brownies and cookies.